Gogistics/prjPGRoutingDemo/README.md

    ```
    app@my_vm:# docker cp <SRC_PATH> <CONTAINER>:<DEST_PATH>
    ```
-4. Go into container and repeatly convert and import .shp files into PostgresDB
+4. Get into the container and repeatly convert and import .shp files into PostgresDB

    ```
    app@my_vm:# docker exec -it <YOUR_CONTAINER_NAME> bash